salberternst/home-assistant-docker-init/Readme.md

 # Home Assistant Init

 Initialize the home assistant container.
-Currently sets up influx to use the correct organization id and token.
+Currently sets up secrets for:

+* InfluxDB to use the correct organization id and token
+* Recorder SQL database

 ## Authors